certified translations for uscis

 • A declaration that the translator is fluent in both languages

-In most situations, notarization isn’t required.
+That’s it.
+The certification is simply a written confirmation that the translations accurate and complete.
+In situations notarization isn’t required.
 What matters is that the translator signs the statement and stands behind their work.

 Which Documents Usually Need Translation?

-If you’re wondering whether your documents need translation, the safest approach is this: if any part of it is not in English, translate it.
+If you’re wondering whether your documents need translation the safest approach is this: if any part of it is not in English translate it.
+Here are some of the documents that commonly require translation:

 • Birth certificates